sap-tutorials/Tutorials/tutorials/abap-environment-deploy-cf-production/abap-environment-deploy-cf-production.md

       ![organization](studio9.png)

-  5. Enter the same e-mail address you entered in your trial instance and press enter.
+  5. Enter the same e-mail address you set in your trial instance and press enter.
       ![organization](studio10.png)

   6. Enter your password and press enter.